justinkempton/simpleSocialButtons/README.md

 write one script that would load them all.
 And, hey, while I'm at it, why not give it a refresh.
 So that is what I did.

 It requires jQuery.
-But it could be easily ported to some other library (if you prefer)
+But it could be easily ported to some other library (if you prefer).
+Also, needs to know the browser, for ie9.
+Current jQuery support for the browser object is depricated (but I still like it) and add it back to jquery.
+Not required, but for IE9 it will not behave nice.

 The cool thing is you can refresh the social buttons easily.